preciofishbone/OmniaDocsG2/admin-settings/app-settings/index.rst

 App settings
 ==============

 There are a few settings available on App level (site level).
-Here's what can be available:
+Here's what can be available in Omnia 6.11 and earlier:

 .. image:: app-settings-new.png

+In Omnia 6.12 and later, the permissions settings (Security) are no linger available here.
+Instead, use the App settings, as described here (Publishing App settings as and example): :doc:`App Settings </pages/page-settings/index>`

-To reach these settings you must do the following:
+To reach the App settings as described here, you must do the following:

 1. Go to the site.
 2. Go to Omnia Admin.